Do you want to install Windows 11, but your PC is old or unsupported?

 So, prepare one blank USB flash drive of at least 8GB.

-After creating the Windows 11 USB installation disc, you need to reset the computer and enter the BIOS.
-In the BIOS, select the primary Boot device to be a USB flash drive with Windows 11.
+After creating the Windows 11 USB installation disc, you must reset the computer and enter the BIOS.
+In the BIOS, select the primary Boot device as a USB flash drive with Windows 11.

 When you restart the computer, installing a new OS will start.
 All other steps are similar to the Windows 10 installation process.

 Please note: If the SSD isn’t new, you must know that this installation method involves deleting all data.
 Therefore, save important data before starting the installation on the old disk.